Prashant002-1/Moodie/docs/Specifications.md

 The development of EmotionFlix has been a valuable learning experience that extended beyond technical implementation into understanding real-world application potential.
 Working through the software development lifecycle taught me to consistently consider practical use cases, which shaped both the system architecture and user experience decisions.

 With access to richer datasets, more sophisticated learning algorithms, and expanded content, I believe this application could realistically compete as a commercial application.
-While there remain areas for future enhancement—social features, additional content types, and more advanced machine learning models—the foundation I've established could scale to accommodate real-world usage.
+While there remain areas for future enhancement like social features, additional content types, and more advanced machine learning models, the foundation I've established could scale to accommodate real-world usage.
 This project taught me that successful software development requires balancing technical implementation with user value and market viability, transforming what started as an academic project into a comprehensive exploration of product development principles.